Stokes problem: Flow due to an oscillating pressure gradient near a plane rigid plate

-which is zero at the wall z = 0, corresponding with the no-slip condition for a wall at rest.
+which is zero at the wall y = 0, corresponding with the no-slip condition for a wall at rest.
 This situation is often encountered in sound waves near a solid wall, or for the fluid motion near the sea bed in water waves.
 The vorticity, for the oscillating flow near a wall at rest, is equal to the vorticity in case of an oscillating plate but of opposite sign.